openregister/register/README.md

 Load some data into the application:<br>
 Go to [`http://localhost:9000/load`](http://localhost:9000/load), provide a url to the raw csv or tsv data and click Import<br>
-For example, if your register name is `School`, use https://raw.githubusercontent.com/openregister/school.register/master/data/School/schools.tsv
+For example, if your register name is `school`, use https://raw.githubusercontent.com/openregister/school.register/master/data/school/schools.tsv